Dodgers Spring Training

 Unique ballpark fare

 Not as good as it could be, but there are plenty of concession stands and carts on the concourse that encircles the ballpark.
-The standard fare is joined by pastrami sandwiches, sonoran chicken, three types of sausages (Italian, Polish and the Brat), smoked BBQ and roasted ears of corn.
-The Dodger Dog made its debut in 2010, and the Vienna Beef Chicago Dog has been available since day one.
-Soft drinks are from the Coca-Cola family and lemonade is in ready supply.
+The standard fare is joined by pastrami sandwiches, smoked BBQ, and three types of sausages (Italian, Polish and the Brat).
+The Dodger Dog made its debut in 2010 and the Vienna Beef Chicago Dog has been available since day one.
+Soft drinks are from the Pepsi-Cola family and Gatorade is in ready supply.
 Hot days and cold beer go hand in hand and there are plenty of both here.
-Among the choices on tap in the first two years were Deschutes Mirror Pond, Pyramid Hefeweizen, Fat Tire and Shock Top.
+Pyramid Haywire Hefeweizen has been among the choices found on tap in each of the ballpark's first four years, while the likes of Sam Adams Lager and the big three light beer brands (Bud, Coors, Miller) could all be had in 2012.
+The freebie First Pitch program details everything that's available everywhere, so be sure to pick up a copy when entering the ballpark so you'll have an accurate guide to all of the concourse's concessions.

 Ballpark Area Info

 Glendale is just 10 miles northwest of Phoenix and is an up-and-coming suburb if there ever was one.
-With a population now in excess of 250,000 residents, Glendale has positioned itself as a major player in the world of sports thanks to University of Phoenix Stadium, which hosted the 2008 Super Bowl and is home to the NFL's Arizona Cardinals and the Fiesta Bowl.
+With a population now nearing 250,000 residents, Glendale has positioned itself as a major player in the world of sports thanks to University of Phoenix Stadium, which hosted the 2015 Super Bowl and is home to the NFL's Arizona Cardinals and the Fiesta Bowl.
 The futuristic looking stadium is visible from Camelback Ranch and is just a few miles away on the other side of Loop 101.
-Hockey's Phoenix Coyotes play at Jobing.com Arena next to the football stadium.
-The arena anchors the Westgate City Center, the area's impressive shopping, dining and entertainment district.
+The NHL's Arizona Coyotes play at Gila River Arena next to the football stadium.
+The hockey arena anchors the Westgate City Center, the area's impressive shopping, dining and entertainment district.

 Travelers' notes